Watermelon experts for four generations: How Philadelphia's Carter Melons got their start and became a staple

 Once relocated to Philly, "my father would get trailer loads of watermelon," Joshua Carter said.

-It was a way to make extra money for the family of 12, and in this section of the city, a fresh fruit option the community won't find anywhere else.
+It was a way to make extra money for the family of 12, and in this section of the city, a fresh fruit option the community wouldn't find anywhere else.

 "You won't find these in the supermarket," he added.
 "We have yellow meat, red meat, orange meat," he said of watermelon varieties they sell.